renovate-bot/gemini-cli-extensions-_-cloud-sql-mysql-observability/README.md

 Interact with Cloud Monitoring metrics using natural language right from your IDE:

-* "What is the memory usage for my Postgres database?"
+* "What is the memory usage for my MySQL database?"
 * "What is the overall system performance for my instance?"
 * "What queries have been run for this instance over the last 3 hours?"
 * "Provide the execution time for the query X"

 ## Supported Tools

-* `get_system_metrics`: Fetches system level cloud monitoring data (timeseries metrics) for a Postgres instance using a PromQL query.
+* `get_system_metrics`: Fetches system level cloud monitoring data (timeseries metrics) for a MySQL instance using a PromQL query.
-* `get_query_metrics`: Fetches query level cloud monitoring data (timeseries metrics) for queries running in Postgres instance using a PromQL query.
+* `get_query_metrics`: Fetches query level cloud monitoring data (timeseries metrics) for queries running in MySQL instance using a PromQL query.

 ## Additional Extensions